 Enable integration in Microsoft Azure

-The following steps are performed in Microsoft Azure.
-Your Azure admin will require your organization's custom domain URL.
+You'll perform the following steps in Microsoft Azure.
+Your Azure admin will require your organization's Sage People custom domain URL.

-Important These steps must be performed by someone with administrator access to your Microsoft Azure account.
+Someone with administrator access to your Microsoft Azure account must perform these steps.
 Depending on your organization, this could be an IT administrator, or a third party that manages your Microsoft Azure settings.

 Register a Calendar integration app